Albrecht-S/fltk-build/.github/ISSUE_TEMPLATE/bug_report.md

  - If from Git, commit: [e.g. 7d58e2385452]

 **FLTK Configure / Build Options**
-If you built FLTK yourself, please add the complete configure and build commands here, including all configure or CMake options.
+Please add the complete configure and build command lines if you built FLTK yourself.
-Please add all CMake options changed by using the CMake GUI tools (if any).
+Please include all configure or CMake options and add add all CMake options changed by using CMake GUI tools (if any).
  - ./configure --enable-cairo ...
  - cmake -G"..." -DCMAKE_BUILD_TYPE=Debug ...